Gustav Schwarzenegger: Nazi Party and SA membership

-According to documents obtained in 2003 from the Austrian State Archives by the Los Angeles Times, Schwarzenegger voluntarily applied to join the Sturmabteilung (SA) on 1March 1924, fourteen years before the country was annexed.
+According to documents obtained in 2003 from the Austrian State Archives by the Los Angeles Times, Schwarzenegger applied to join the Sturmabteilung (SA), the Nazi Party's paramilitary wing, on 1 March 1939.
 Austria became part of Nazi Germany after being annexed on 12 March 1938.
 A separate record obtained by the Wiesenthal Center indicates he sought membership before the annexation, but was accepted only in January 1941.